 Prospective applicants should feel free to contact our Training Directors with any questions they might have about the program or the pre-screening process.

 BRIEF HISTORY OF PROGRAM

 Post-doctoral training for prescribing psychologists at NMSU was first offered in 2000 as a certificate program in cooperation between the NMSU College of Education and the Southwest Institute for the Advancement of Psychotherapy (SIAP).
 Beginning with Iteration 3, which was admitted in the fall of 2004, New Mexico State University’s Graduate School has offered an Interdisciplinary Master of Arts Degree in collaboration with the Department of Counseling and Educational Psychology (CEP) and the Department of Special Education & Communication Disorders (SPED).
-NMSU expects to offer the Masters of Science in Clinical Psychopharmacology (MSCP) for all future iterations beginning fall 2017.
+NMSU will offer the Masters of Science in Clinical Psychopharmacology (MSCP) degree beginning fall 2017.

 The curriculum for the psychopharmacology training for practicing psychologists program is modeled upon the American Psychological Association recommended curriculum adopted in 1998 from the Blue Ribbon Task Force (comprised of national experts in psychopharmacology including physicians, psychiatrists, Department of Defense Demonstration Project prescribing psychologists, neuroscientists, pharmacists and nurses.)
 In addition, the NMSU program adheres to all regulations set forth by the New Mexico Board of Psychologist Examiners and the New Mexico Board of Medical Examiners and is designed in congruence with New Mexico state law for prescribing psychologists.
 The program is dynamic, changing with the field, and has been modified according to recommended revisions of the American Psychological Association in 2009.
 We do not anticipate there will be any fundamental changes in the curriculum within the post-doctoral training for prescribing psychologists program when the degree is changed to the Masters of Science in Clinical Psychopharmacology.

 Click here for the Pre-Screening Materials Review Process